linux-kdevops/kdevops-history/README.md

 Ansible is first used to get all the required ansible roles.

 Vagrant or terraform can then be used to provision hosts.
-Vagrant and terraform are also used to kick off ansible later for the second part of the provisioning, to get all requirements installed.
+Vagrant makes use of two ansible roles to setup update your `~/.ssh/config` and update the systems with basic development preference files, things like your `.gitconfig` or bashrc hacks.
+This last part is handled by the `devconfig` ansible role.
+Since your `~/.ssh/config` is updated you can then run further ansible roles manually when using vagrant.
+If using terraform for cloud environments, it updates your `~/.ssh/config` directly without ansible, however since access to hosts on cloud environments can vary in time running all ansible roles is expected to be done manually.

+The `bootlinux` lets you get Linux, configure it, build it, install it and reboot into it.

 What works?

-  * Full vagrant provisioning
+  * Full vagrant provisioning, including updating your `~/.ssh/config`
-  * Initial terraform provisioning on different cloud providers
+  * Terraform provisioning on different cloud providers
   * Running ansible to install dependencies on debian
   * Using ansible to clone, compile and boot into to any random kernel git tree with a supplied config
-  * Updating your ~/ssh/config for terraform, first tested with the OpenStack provider, with both generic and special minicloud support.
+  * Updating your `~/.ssh/config` for terraform, first tested with the OpenStack provider, with both generic and special minicloud support.
 Other terraform providers just require making use of the newly published [terraform module add-host-ssh-config](https://registry.terraform.io/modules/mcgrof/add-host-ssh-config/)

 # Install dependencies

-Just run:
+You will have to install ansible, vagrant and terraform first.
+Do that on your own, we can later add local ansible roles to do this but for now you are expected to at least do this on your own.
+This project has been initially tested with ansible 2.7.8, Vagrant 2.2.3, and Terraform v0.12.6.

+To install further dependencies after you have ansible, vagrant and terraform installed just run:

 ```
 make deps